ZephyrTransport/governance/DRAFT governance.md

 All of those foundation people implicitly have multiple hats, especially the Board, the other officers, and the PMC chairs.
 They sometimes need to talk about a matter of policy, so to avoid appearing to be expressing a personal opinion, they will state that they are talking in their special capacity.
 However, most of the time this is not necessary, personal opinions work well.

-Some people declare their hats by using a special footer to their email, others enclose their statements in special quotation marks, others use their apache.org email address when otherwise they would use their personal one.
-This latter method is not reliable, as many people use their apache.org address all of the time.

 #### BALANCING CONFIDENTIALITY AND PUBLIC DISCUSSION
 We endeavor to conduct as much discussion in public as possible.
 This encourages openness, provides a public record, and stimulates the broader community.